JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-06-18-bmc-showcase-note-reflection.md

 as you can see this is extremely powerful.
 We didn't need to code at all what method to call on which object for each update possibility.

-the technique allowed us to have a simple update method to update every entity and the common code every update need.
+the technique allowed us to have a simple update method to update every entity and to also reuse the common code every update needs.

 ### debugging

-debugging is straightforward as a breakpoint reveals everything we are working with
+debugging is straightforward as a breakpoint reveals everything we are working with.

 check how it looks like on an IDE: